seikur0/PGO-mapscan-opt/README.md

 * `python main0.py -id 0 -r 20 -t 600`

-* If you want the map visualization, put your Google API Browser key into the html file (line 160) (you can get one for free)
+* If you want the map visualization, put your Google API Browser key into the html file (line 163) (you can get one for free)
-* Also put your scan location into the index.html file (line 135), only latitude, longitude this time
+* Also put your scan location into the index.html file (line 27/28), only latitude, longitude this time
-* Again edit the language, german/english available (line 139)
+* Again if you want english names instead of german ones, edit LANGUAGE (line 29)
-* You should also modify the excludeIDs variable (line 27), pokemon with these ids won't be shown on the map, hint: leave in Pidgey ;)
+* You should also modify the excludeIDs variable (line 30), pokemon with these ids won't be shown on the map, hint: leave in Pidgey ;)
 * `python -m SimpleHTTPServer 8000`
 * Open browser to `http://localhost:8000`